lewisgoku/Excel-Project/README.md

   - Convert range to table

 ### Exploratory Data Analysis
-EDA involved exploring the sales data to answer critical questions, such as:
+EDA involves examining the sales data to address key questions, including:
-- What is the overall sales trend?
+- What is the overall sales trend by Coffee Type over the specified date range?
-- Which products are top sellers?
-- What are the peak sales periods?
+- What are the total sales figures across different countries?
+- Which product sizes and roast types are the top sellers?
+- How do sales compare between customers with loyalty cards and those without?

 ### Results and Findings
 The analysis results are summarized as follows: